modularml/mojo/proposals/stdlib-extensions.md

 We will assume in this document that the described setup isn't going to change anytime soon.
-Though the proposed solution still have usefullness beyond the mentionned pain points.
+Though the proposed solution still has usefullness beyond the mentionned pain points.

 ### Proposed solution to reduce the pain of this setup

-From looking at opened, closed and merged external contributions, we can say that a very significant number of them were about new features.
+From looking at opened, closed and merged external contributions, we can say that a very significant number of them are about new features.

 Those new features are very unlikely to be used inside Modular products and thus, should not create all the pain points mentionned above.